Mezcal: Festival

 The state of Oaxaca sponsors the International Mezcal Festival every year in the capital city, Oaxaca de Juárez.
 There, locals and tourists can sample and buy a large variety of mezcals made in the state.
 Mezcals from other states, such as Guerrero, Guanajuato, and Zacatecas also participate.
 This festival was started in 1997 to accompany the yearly Guelaguetza festival.
 In 2009, the festival had over 50,000 visitors, and brought in 4 million pesos to the economy.

+In the media

+On September 29, 2024, CBS 60 Minutes contained a segment "The Mezcaleros" on the tradition of Mezcal in Oaxaca, Mexico.